Board of Trustees

 Mary Kathryn S. Burke (’69)

-Since February 2002, Mary Kathryn S. Burke has been the CEO at White Horse Village, a retirement community located in Newtown Square, Pa., that offers a variety of options for seniors including housing, health care services, recreational activities, arts and culture interests, and a full-service wellness center with an aquatics facility.
+Now retired, Mary Kathryn S. Burke is formerly the CEO at White Horse Village, a retirement community located in Newtown Square, Pa., that offers a variety of options for seniors including housing, health care services, recreational activities, arts and culture interests, and a full-service wellness center with an aquatics facility.

 Burke is a 1969 graduate of Cabrini College and has a master’s degree in health care administration.